glonor/dncs-http3/README.md

 ### Docker

-The Docker image used is based on NGINX 1.16.1 over Ubuntu 18.04 in order to use the [Quiche patch] (https://blog.cloudflare.com/experiment-with-http-3-using-nginx-and-quiche/).
+The Docker image used is based on NGINX 1.16.1 over Ubuntu 18.04 in order to use the [Quiche patch](https://blog.cloudflare.com/experiment-with-http-3-using-nginx-and-quiche/).

 #### TLS certificates